fastforwardlabs/blog_deprecated/_posts/2018-03-21-join-the-machine-learning-team-at-cloudera.md

 The Machine Learning team is a new group at Cloudera focused on accelerating enterprise data science capabilities through applied research, consulting services, and our software platform.
 You’ll be working with a talented team around the world and across every function in the business.

 We’re looking for people for a few exciting opportunities on the ML team.
-If one of these might be a match for you please apply using the links below.
+If one of these might be a match for you, please apply using the links below.

 ## Director of Research and Data Science Services (New York)